wehlutyk/brainyserver/README.md

  * To test the server:
      * `curl` [ubuntu]

-Once you have those installed (and using `virtualenv` is a good idea for that), you can run a small test server by running `python runserver.py` in a terminal.
+Once you have those installed (and using `virtualenv` is a good idea for that), you can run a small test server by running `python manage.py runserver` in a terminal.
 This will fire up in debug mode on `127.0.0.1:5000`.
 You can check the server is working by visiting `127.0.0.1:5000` in your browser; a page (probably blank) should show up.

 From an experimenter's point of view